schwabe/ics-openvpn/README.txt

-This is my first Android project, so some things my be done in a completely stupid way.
+This is my first Android project, so some things may be done in a completely stupid way.

-I am for example not really sure if it was a good idea to use the Preferences Framework for the preferences.

-See also the file todo.txt for ideas/not yet implemented features.
+See  the file todo.txt for ideas/not yet implemented features (and the bug tracker).

+Build instraction:

+- Install sdk
+- Install ndk

+Do ndk-build in the root directory of the project.

+Use eclipse with android plugins to build the project.

+Optional: Copy minivpn from lib/ to assets (if you want your own compiled version)